Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/EnDAOment Circle.md

 # EnDAOment Circle
+DISCLAIMER: I dont feel comfortable articulating w

 ### Why
-- To ensure under represented communities have a voice in the Regen network through an equitable and just token distribution, and to build relationships with these communtites.
+- To ensure under represented communities have a voice in the Regen network through an equitable and just token distribution, and to weave relationships between these communtites and our larger ecosystem (e.g. the registry).

 ### How
 - Outreach to potentially aligned communities